lrnq/ibbsc/README.md

 # ibbsc
-This code serves as the numerical experiments for my BSc thesis in Computer Science titled:
-Information Bottleneck for Deep Learning: Theory and Experiments.
+This is the repo for my BSc thesis in Computer Science; Information Bottleneck for Deep Learning: Theory and Experiments.
+The thesis is `bsc_rvq120.pdf` and the relevant information about the code can be seen below.
 <p align="center">
   <img width="550" height="400" src="tanh_ip.png">
 </p>